Hi and welcome to Spiritual Sobriety.

 Or stressful.

-It is the ego's craving to control the event that is inherently unsatisfying that gives rise to the suffering.
+Buddha's lessons here is that the ego's craving to control the event is inherently unsatisfying,

-The image of no ego and no controlling is the ka in dukkha.
+The image of no ego and no control is the kha in dukkha.

-This one statement is what the ego immediately rejects when first seeing step one,
+This one statement is what the ego immediately rejects when first seeing step 1,

-I am powerless over alcohol and my life wasn't manageable.
+I am powerless over alcohol and my life was unmanageable.

 To be clear,

-The lesson here is our suffering is only created by how the unawoken mind chooses to experience each situation,
+The lesson here is our suffering is only created by how the unawoken mind chooses to experience each situation or event or feeling.

-We want to use our spiritual programs to help us awaken and see that our attachments and cravings and rejecting of what is,
+We want to use our spiritual programs to help us awaken and see our attachments and cravings and rejections of what is creating our suffering.

 Buddha's suggestions are poignant.

-We cause ourselves and others great suffering when we are addicted to indulgences of sense pleasures,
+We cause ourselves and others great suffering when we are addicted to the indulgences or sense pleasures and when we are addicted to self-mortification like holding on to guilt or shame or remorse for too long.

-Our axle is stuck and the ride is very,
+Our axel appears stuck and the rod is very very terrifying.

-The way out of our suffering is by practicing skillful,
+The way out of our suffering is practicing skillful mindful awareness and then releasing from these addictions in Buddhist terms.

-This leads us to feeling calm and achieving nirvana daily.
+This leads us to a feeling of calm and achieving nirvana daily in our 12 steps.

 This is dukkha.